radhuprabu1/student-course-enrollment-program/README.md

-├── dto              // DTO objects for presenting to the end user ├── exception        // Exception handlers for errors and invalid user input ├── mapper           // Converts model objects to DTO objects and vice-versa ├── model            // POJOs representing Trains, Travellers, Tickets ├── repository       // In-memory data storage using Java Collections ├── service          // Business Logic Layer
+├── dto              // DTO objects for presenting to the end user ├── exception        // Exception handlers for errors and invalid user input ├── mapper           // Converts model objects to DTO objects and vice-versa ├── entity           // Entities ORM to respective Tables in the database ├── repository       // In-memory data storage using Java Collections ├── service          // Business Logic Layer
 ├── courseLoader     // Creates a course list using CommandLineRunner